 The oldest bricks of Hughenden Manor (called Chesham Blues) date to around 1737.
 These were originally hidden beneath white stucco, but Disraeli had this removed.
 The bricks were almost certainly made from Eocene clay from the Reading Beds, which were deposited locally on top of the chalk about 56 million years ago.
 Unlike the chalk, these sediments are non-marine, indicating that sea levels had drastically fallen, due to the relative rise in land level.
 At this time, the Chilterns and the Weald were being uplifted and the London and Hampshire Basins were warped downward.
 This was caused by huge tectonic forces that folded and contorted the rocks of Europe in a mountain building period called the Alpine Orogeny.
 The Reading Beds are mostly composed of iron-rich mottled clays and estuarine sands that formed under a very hot and humid climate, and they have been the source of the clays used in the brick and tile industry in the Chilterns since Roman times and possibly before.

 On approaching the fence to the gardens of Hughenden Manor, bear right, skirting the edge of the gardens.
 Pass an ornamental gate, decorated with Disraeli’s castle motif, and you will soon reach a kissing gate.
 Go through the gate and continue alongside the edge of Hughenden Manor’s garden until you reach a brick ha-ha wall on your left.
-From here you have an excellent view of the park and Hughenden Valley, and you should be able to see the course of a small stream in the valley below you.
+From here you have an excellent view of the park and Hughenden Valley, with a variety of large, mature trees and you should be able to see the course of a small stream in the valley below you.

 From your vantage point, make your way downhill and to your right to pick up a steep path that heads downslope parallel to the fence that separates the north and south parts of the Hughenden Park.
 Head towards a bench by the right-angled bend in the stream at the bottom of the valley, where it has been managed with weirs to form ponds.
 Take great care in wet weather as the slope can be slippery.
 (In very wet or icy conditions it is advisable to zig-zag down the slope, heading initially towards the church and then towards the stream on a less steep gradient.)